Eating after treatment for oesophageal cancer

 - high-fibre foods.

-If the diarrhoea is severe or does not go away, talk to your cancer doctor, specialist nurse or dietitian.
+If the diarrhoea is severe (more than 4 times per day) talk to your cancer doctor, specialist nurse or dietitian.

 Related pages